Cloud Listeners

 You must consider the following indications before using Cloud Listeners:

-Cloud Listener endpoints require Mutual TLS (mTLS) authentication, which means that your data input must be able to process a TLS connection and be authorized with a certificate.
+Cloud Listener endpoints can use both Mutual TLS (mTLS) and TLS authentication, which means that your data input must be authorized with a certificate.

 Your data input must use the Server Name Indication (SNI) method, which means it must send its hostname in the TLS authentication process.
-If SNI is not used, the certificate routing will fail and data will not be received, even if the given certificate is valid.
+If SNI is not used, the certificate routing will fail, and data will not be received, even if the certificate is valid.

-If your organization software cannot meet points 2 and 3, you can use an intermediate piece of software to ensure the client-Onum connection, such as Stunnel.
+If your organization's software cannot meet points 2 and 3, you can use an intermediate piece of software to ensure the client-Onum connection, such as Stunnel.

 Last updated